Topological invariants of groups and Koszul modules: Topological invariants of groups

 \subsection{The Torelli group of a free group.}

-More generally, for an arbitrary fintely generated group $G$, we define its \emph{Torelli group} $T(G)\subseteq \mathrm{Out}(G)$ to be the subgroup of outer automorphisms of $G$ consisting of automorphisms which induce the identity on $H_1(G, \mathbb{Z})$.
-The class of right-angled Artin groups, associated to finite simple graphs, is of considerable interest in geometric group theory.
-The groups $G$ in this class interpolate between free abelian groups (corresponding to full graphs) and free groups (corresponding to discrete graphs).
+More generally, for an arbitrary finitely generated group $G$, we define its \emph{Torelli group} $T(G)\subseteq \mathrm{Out}(G)$ to be the subgroup of outer automorphisms of $G$ consisting of automorphisms which induce the identity on $H_1(G, \mathbb{Z})$.
 Of particular interest is the case when $G=F_g$ is a free group on $g$ generators $x_1, \ldots, x_g$.
 The corresponding Torelli group $T(F_g)$ denoted by $\OA_g$, is thus defined by the following exact sequence

 The Culler-Vogtmann \emph{outer space} $X_g$ of marked metric graphs of rank $g$ can be thought of as the classifying space for $\OA_g$, see \cite{CV}.
 The moduli space of graphs $X_g/\OA_g$ is (essentially) the moduli space $\cM_g^{\mathrm{tr}}$ of tropical curves of genus $g$, see \cite{CMV} and references therein.
 In analogy with $\OA_g$, one defines the subgroup $\IA_g$ of the group $\mathrm{Aut}(F_g)$ of all automorphisms of the free group which induce the identity on $H_1(F_g, \mathbb{Z})$.
 Both $\IA_g$ and $\OA_g$ are finitely generated for $g\geq 3$ by \cite{Mag}, and there exist natural quotient maps $\IA_g\onto\OA_g$.